rawnoob25/appending_concatenating_pandas/README.md

-## This repository contains some examples of appending dataframes to a dataframe as well as of concatenating dataframes
+## This repository contains some examples of appending dataframes to a dataframe as well as of concatenating dataframes using the pandas library

 * included data files
   - names1881.csv